marcskow/dehasher/readme.md

 # Distributed password cracker

 Application written in Scala/Akka as an academic project.
+Project's purpose was to write application performing distributed computation using Actor paradigm.

+It allows  to crack given hash  in one of 3 possible algorithms:
+- SHA-256
+- SHA-1
+- MD5

+### Features:
+- distributing tasks on many nodes
+- ability do dynamically attach new working nodes to running task
+- gracefully handling failure of working node

 ## Running on single computer